codophilic/Learn-Java/Java-II.md

 > - `PriorityQueue` does not allow `null` elements.
 If you try to add null, it will throw a `NullPointerException`.
 > - By default, `PriorityQueue` orders its elements using natural ordering (numbers by ascending value, strings lexicographically).
 You can customize the order by providing a `Comparator` when creating the queue.
 > - `PriorityQueue` is unbounded, meaning it can grow dynamically as more elements are added.
 However, the underlying array can be resized when needed.
+> - **Random access is not available in a `PriorityQueue` in Java**.
+Like in `ArrayList` we have `getIndex()` method there is no such method for `PriorityQueue` as `Queue` are designed to specifically retrieve elements based on FIFO or priority principles and not for random access.
 > - `PriorityQueue` does not have trimming methods, there's no method to shrink their internal structures.
+It can be handle explicitly by manually create a new `PriorityQueue` and copy elements into it.
 > - `PriorityQueue` is not thread-safe.
 Java provides `PriorityBlockingQueue`, which is a thread-safe variant of `PriorityQueue`.
 > - Duplicate elements are allowed in `PriorityQueue`.
 If two elements are equal in priority, they can both exist in the queue.
 > - `PriorityQueue` does not guarantee ordering stability.
 This means that if two elements are considered "equal" in priority, their relative order in the queue may not be maintained.
 The internal **heap** structure decides the relative order of equal-priority elements.
 If you insert two elements with the same priority, there is no guarantee which of them will be retrieved first, as `FIFO` is not a property of `PriorityQueue` for elements of equal priority.